 Day one – Background and diagnosis of Atrial Fibrillation

-Day three – Management of Atrial Fibrillation
+Day two– Management of Atrial Fibrillation

-Day four – Anticoagulation Management
+Day three – Anticoagulation Management

-Professor David Fitzmaurice – GP & Clinical Lead of Primary Care, UoB
+Professor David Fitzmaurice– GP & Clinical Lead of Primary Care, UoB

-Dr Clare Taylor – GP & NIHR Doctoral Research Fellow, UoB
+Dr Clare Taylor– GP & NIHR Doctoral Research Fellow, UoB

 Health Care Professional with first degree or equivalent.